 thunder: 120 dB;

 shotgun: 140 dB.

 Book A Free Hearing Test At Hidden Hearing

 If you are concerned about your hearing, book a free hearing test with us and find out how we can help you.
 We have an excellent range of digital hearing aids available, including invisible hearing aids that are discreet and highly sensitive.
-Contact Hidden Hearing online today, or pop into your local branch.
+Contact Hidden Hearing online today, or pop into your local clinic.